ddc-java/ddc-day/index.md

 ## Notes

-* All examples of Markdown or LaTeX rendering are shown in blockquotes.
+* All examples of Markdown or LaTeX rendering are shown as blockquotes.
+These can be distinguished from normal blockquotes by the border color on the left: For actual blockquotes, this border is in "Deep Dive yellow"; for example renderings, the border is a dark gray.